Flow-augmentation III: Complexity dichotomy for Boolean CSPs parameterized by the number of unsatisfied constraints: Bijunctive positive case

 \subsubsection{Operations and cleaning}

 We will need the following operations on $\inst$.
 By \emph{breaking the bundle $B$} we mean just deleting $B$ from $\bundles$; all its clauses and arcs become crisp.
-Clearly, this operation cannot turn a no-instance into a yes-instance and if $Z$ is a proper solution that satisfies $B$, $Z$ remains a proper solution after breaking $B$.
+Clearly, this operation cannot turn a \no-instance into a \yes-instance and if $Z$ is a proper solution that satisfies $B$, $Z$ remains a proper solution after breaking $B$.

 By \emph{making a deletable edge $e$ undeletable} we mean the operation of breaking the bundle containing $e$.
-Again, if $Z$ is a proper solution and $e \notin Z$, $Z$ remains a proper solution.
+Again, if $Z$ is a proper solution and $e \notin Z$, then $Z$ remains a proper solution.

 For a crisp edge $(s,v)$, by \emph{contracting $(s,v)$} we mean the operation of identifying $s$ and $v$, keeping the name $s$ for the resulting vertex, and removing possible multiple crisp arcs or clauses.
 If $v \in V(P_i)$ for some $P_i \in \witnessflow$, we shorten $P_i$ to start from the edge succeeding $v$; we make all deletable arcs on $P_i$ between $s$ and $v$ undeletable.
 For a crisp edge $(v,t)$, the operation of contracting $(v,t)$ is defined analogously.
 Note that these operations do not break the assumption of $2K_2$-freeness of bundles and any proper solution $Z$ remains a proper solution.